Our English Subject Leaders are:

 Phonics and Early Reading: Miss Proctor

 Reading for Pleasure: Mrs Jardine

-At Disley Primary School we believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
+At Disley Primary School, we believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
 We aim to inspire an appreciation of our rich and varied literary heritage and a habit of reading widely and often.
 We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.
-We want to inspire children to be confident in the art of speaking and listening and who can use discussion to communicate and further their learning.
+We want to inspire children to be confident in the art of speaking and listening and to be able to use discussion to communicate and further their learning.

 We value reading as a key life skill, and are dedicated to enabling our pupils to become lifelong readers.
 We believe reading is crucial for academic success and so we ensure we have a holistic approach to the teaching of reading.
 It is our intention that the children at Disley:

 - become enthusiastic and motivated readers

 - develop their confidence in reading a wide variety of genres and text types

 - have the skills to decode words in order to be able to read fluently with understanding of what they have read.

 - have a love of literature and an enjoyment of reading for pleasure